What is accreditation?

 regarded as consumers, or student customers.
 Much of the

 net income or profit generated from operations in for-profit

 institutions is invested in strengthening and expanding

 Why are DETC schools a good choice

-programs at DETC institutions meet the educational needs
+of distance education programs at DETC institutions meet

-to study outside of normal duty hours and in exotic locales.
+to study outside of normal business hours and at home.

 Their programs range from short training courses to full